anton-bregolas/NS-Session-Setlist/README.md

   - Temporary solution added to appDropDownHandler for Safari not hiding options in dropdown menus, filtered options are now also disabled
   - LZString script moved from ABC Tools scripts to a separate module (scripts-abc-tools.js > scripts-3p/lz-string)
   - Popover Polyfill warning added to initialisation scripts (scripts-nss-app.js)
+  - Popover Polyfill warning added to initialisation scripts (scripts-nss-app.js)

 + HTML updates:
+  - Changed entry point module for abc-encoder.html to be scripts-nss-app.js
   - Changed entry point module for abc-encoder.html to be scripts-nss-app.js
   - Popover Polyfill module popover.min.js added to index.html and abc-encoder.html